afit/wlan10/README.md

     wlan10 can't add Wi-Fi networks to your list: you should add new networks by connecting to them through Windows as usual.

-3. Drag and drop networks to change the preferred connection order to your liking, and click `Save` to store this new order.
+3. Drag and drop networks to change the preferred connection order to your liking, and click `Save changes` to store this new order.
 Windows will now prefer the networks which you put on top, selecting the highest positioned available network.

-    Setting autoconnect and autoswitching doesn't require saving.

 wlan10 is only required for configuring preferred network connect order: it does not need to remain running in the background, and can even be deleted after use.

-### What does autoconnect and autoswitch mean?
+### What do autoconnect and autoswitch mean?

 Networks with `autoconnect` set will be automatically connected to if your computer isn't currently connected to a Wi-Fi network.
 The highest ordered (from the top) network will be connected to.